bkane2/Word2Vec-Lisp/readme.md

 (most-similar "dog" 5)
 ```

-## Pure lisp implementation (in directory "lisp-implementation"):
+## Pure lisp implementation
-### Note: This implementation still needs a number of improvements (particularly, negative sampling and/or hierarchical softmax); it is just a prototype currently.
+Note: This implementation still needs a number of improvements (particularly, negative sampling and/or hierarchical softmax); it is just a prototype currently.

+In directory `lisp-implementation`.

 ```lisp
 ;; For best results, preproccess input to remove punctuation and special characters (and optionally, stopwords)